Buckle Up, Girl! Time to Start Investing in Stock Market Right Now

 Table of Contents

-According to a study over the last 37 years, the average annual return on investment (ROI) in the Indian stock market is 19.7%.
+According to a study, the average annual return on investment (ROI) in the Indian stock market has been 19.7% over the last 37 years.
 If you invest Rs.
-1000 today you can expect a profit of Rs.
-197 by next year.
-Right?
+1000 today, you can expect a profit of Rs.
+197 by next year, right?

 Wrong!!

 The estimate of 19.7% is absolute.
-Considering some years are better performing than others, you can achieve higher returns by staying updated with local and global financial and geopolitical clues.
+Considering some years perform better than others, you can achieve higher returns by staying updated with local and global financial and geopolitical clues.
 For example, the best year in terms of return (119%) was 1992.
 That was the year of the famous Harshad Mehta scam.
-The lowest returns were earned in the year 2003 when they turned negative amounting to -37%.
-So, investors actually lost their capital.
+The lowest returns were earned in 2003 when they turned negative, amounting to -37%.
+So, investors lost their capital.

 Start investing in stock market